A Moka pot is a beloved coffee maker for many enthusiasts, known for brewing rich and flavorful espresso right on your stovetop.

 To prevent a stuck Moka Pot, remove the filter basket from the brew head and clean it using warm water and a soft-bristle brush or butter knife.

-If you notice any signs of wear and tear on either part, such as cracks or tears in the gasket, it’s important to replace them immediately.
+If you notice any signs of wear and tear on either part, such as cracks or tears in the gaskets, it’s important to replace them immediately.

-Failure to do so may result in leaks or further malfunctions with your Moka Pot.
+Failure to do so may result in leaks or further malfunctions with your stovetop coffee maker.

 3. Adjust The Heat Setting